wenliinfocus/wenliinfocus/README.md

 ## Hi, I’m Wen Li 👋
-I'm currently working on projects related to data analyst and slowly but surely in my learning progress of cybersecurity.
+I'm currently working on projects related to data analyst and slowly but surely in my learning progress of data science.
 I have a Bachelor's degree in Finance.

 ### About me
 👀 Background in e-commerce & finance.

-🌱 Learning more about and studying: Data & Cybersecurity
+🌱 Learning more about and studying: Data, Coding & Cybersecurity

 ⚡ Fun fact: Looking to complete a half marathon this year!